 Calamvale Community College's attendance policy aims to ensure students are actively engaged in school and attend every day to ensure optimal individual outcomes and student engagement.
 We have high expectations of student attendance.
-Once you have enrolled at our College it is your responsibility to ensure that you are at school every day and that you arrive on time, ready to start class.
+Once you have enrolled your student/s at our College it is your responsibility to ensure that they are at school every day and that they arrive on time, ready to start class.

-You are expected to maintain 100% attendance unless you are sick.
-You should always tell the school if you cannot attend for all or part of the day.
+Your student/s is expected to maintain 100% attendance unless they are sick.
+You should always tell the school if they cannot attend for all or part of the day.

-In the event that you are going to be absent from school ask your homestay parent to notify the school on the day of the absence via the absentee line 3712 6360 stating your name and class, the name of the person reporting the absence, the reason for the absence and the expected return date.
+In the event that your student/s are going to be absent from school ask your homestay parent to notify the school on the day of the absence via the absentee line 3712 6360 stating your student/s name and class, your name, the reason for the absence and the expected return date.

-The school will record your attendance or absence every day.
-All absences are recorded on your school report.
+The school will record your students/s attendance or absence every day.
+All absences are recorded on their school report.
 Electronic rolls will be marked every period.
-An SMS message will be sent to your homestay parents/carers of an unexplained full day absence.
+An SMS message will be sent to you of an unexplained full day absence.

-It is a condition of your Sub-class 500 (schools) visa that you maintain satisfactory attendance during your period of study.
+It is a condition of your student/s Sub-class 500 (schools) visa that they maintain satisfactory attendance during their period of study.
 Commonwealth law requires EQI to be proactive in notifying and counselling Overseas students who are at risk of failing to meet attendance requirements.
 EQI is required by law to report Overseas students who have breached attendance requirements.